tarwn/lessthandot-hugo/blogs/content/posts/2013-02-18-ten-things-added-after-sql.md

-I could go on and on about even more stuff I like, I am just going to list 15 or so more things infomercial style…..
+I could go on and on about even more stuff I like, I am just going to list 15 or so more things infomercial style.....

 SSMS